|Previous College:||Duke 1987|

 - Four wins against ranked teams

-- Eight first-team All-Ivy League selections, two Ivy League Rookies of the Year (Kyle Casey '13-14 & Siyani Chambers '16), two Ivy League Players of the Year (Keith Wright ’12 & Wesley Saunders '15), and one NBA signee (Jeremy Lin ’10)
+- Seven first team All-Ivy League selections, two Ivy League Rookies of the Year (Kyle Casey '13-14 & Siyani Chambers '16), two Ivy League Players of the Year (Keith Wright ’12 & Wesley Saunders '15), and one NBA signee (Jeremy Lin ’10)

 Among Amaker’s career achievements: